A website supporting my switchingview YouTube Channel

 In my experience it is vitally important to pay close attention to definitions.
 It is very easy to create confusion when different people mean very different things despite using the same word.

-Talking about Homosexuality - Video 1
+Talking about Homosexuality - Video 1 and 2

 Homosexuality - Innate Disposition or Social Construct